khageshnemade/Cdac-Leave-Management-System/README.md

-Table of Contents
-Sr.No.
-Title	Page No.
-1	Abstract	2
-2	Introduction	3
-3	Overall Description	4
-4	System Features and Requirements	8
-5	System Interfaces	9
-6	Appendices	10

 Abstract
 The project is the design and implementation of an interactive World Wide Web-based Leave Management System.
 The Leave Management System automates the process of managing and tracking multiple types of student leaves.
 Students are able to submit the leave form and students can view their leave existing records.
 Faculty can also view the student existing records.
 The Leave Management System maintains a database to keep a running balance of each Students records.

 1. Introduction